OE-FET/Origin-Scripts/README.md

 offset1 The contribution of the offset due to Idmax not coinciding with Vgmax. offset2 The contribution of the offset due to the max gm not coinciding with Vgmax.

-I do not start the integration from Vgmax.
-So, now the left limit of the voltage range will start from Id(Vgmax+offset)
+The offsets ensure that the linear fit is applied at the voltage range around `gm,max`.
+This is presented in the following image:

 <img src="https://github.com/OE-FET/Origin-Scripts/blob/master/Images/Correct%20fit.png" alt="CorrectFit" height="400">